nmamano/nmamano-personal-site/blog/greedy/greedy.md

 They found that there is no GLE if a new cluster resulting from a merge can be closer to other clusters than both of the original clusters before the merge.
 For instance, in the example above, the centroid of *c* and *d* is closer to *b* than both *c* and *d*.
 This is why there is no GLE.
 In contrast, using minimum-distance instead, a new cluster is as far from the other clusters as one of the original clusters were.
 Thus, we get GLE.

-The intuition is the same as we saw for combinatorial optimization problems: if new clusters cannot get closer to other clusters, then the merges done by the algorith cannot "break" existing mutual nearest-neighbors, and they will *eventually* be picked.
+The intuition is the same as we saw for combinatorial optimization problems: if new clusters cannot get closer to other clusters, then the merges done by the algorithm cannot "break" existing mutual nearest-neighbors, and they will *eventually* be picked.
 MNN are like locally-dominant pairs of clusters.

 Unfortunately, this line of work on GLE died out in the 80's and never branched out beyond hierarchical clustering.
 In parallel, GLE was discovered for specific combinatorial problems like MWM, but no connection was drawn between the two.